 Nicky has provided sports physiotherapy coverage for Tennis Australia, the Alice Springs Masters Games, Queensland and national Judo Championships and Queensland Touch Football Championships.
 Nicky has extensive experience treating neck and back pain.
 Nicky has also participated in University of Queensland clinical trials as a treating clinician for carpal tunnel syndrome, tennis elbow, patellofemoral pain and whiplash associated disorders.

-A high level cycling and triathlon background gives Nicky excellent insight into the demands of managing injuries and rehabilitation whilst continuing to train and compete.
-Nicky currently competes in A grade women’s cycling and is the current Australian Women’s Master’s Criterium champion for her age group.
+A high-level cycling and triathlon background gives Nicky excellent insight into the demands of managing injuries and rehabilitation whilst continuing to train and race.
+Nicky competes in A grade women’s cycling and is the current Australian Women’s Master’s Road and Criterium champion for her age group.
 She has competed in the National Road Series (2018, 2019) and came 2nd at the Master’s Granfondo World Championships in 2016.